OppedRawen/MovieSearch/README.md

 Below the information the user is given a related movie trailer based on their search, using the youtube v3 api to search up a youtube video that will then add that video link onto youtubes embedder found on the actual youtube page.

+Added a movie review section as well, that will populate with multiple movie reviews, if there aren;t any reviews, then the section will remain empty.

 The last section at the bottom is just extra information for the movie based on related articles from the newyork times.
 These articles jsut have short descriptions with a link leading towards the actual article.
 This was done using the New York Times API.

 ## APIs